Website / App Privacy Policies and the GDPR

 The GDPR sets out various requirements for privacy notices including that they be “clear and transparent”.

-You’ll need to take additional protective steps if collecting “special category data” (such as details of racial or ethnic origin or physical or mental health) or when acquiring any form of personal data from children.
+If you are collecting “special category data” (such as details of racial or ethnic origin or physical or mental health) or when acquiring any form of personal data from children, you will need to take additional protective steps.

 Another factor which lawyers drafting privacy policies need to think about is whether you are transferring personal data outside the UK European Economic Area, known as the EEA (the EU plus Iceland, Liechtenstein and Norway).
 This can arise even if say one of your technology providers is storing personal data of your customers (including IP addresses) outside the UK, e.g., your website host, Google Analytics, Mailchimp email services etc. There are various ways round this including export to various countries that are recognised by the UK as providing an adequate level of data protection including the UK European Economic Area, known as the EEA (i.e., the EU plus Iceland, Liechtenstein and Norway) or transfer under contracts which contain certain provisions sanctioned by the Information Commissioner’s Office, the UK data protection regulator.